 Contact less Tachometer Using Hall Effect Sensor

-The idea behind most digital counting device and tachometers is a microcontroller, used to count the pulses coming from a sensor or any other electronic device.
-In the case of this tachometer, the counted pluses will come from Hall Effect sensor, which will detect any magnetic element passing in front of it, and thus, will give an output pulse for each and every rotation of the shaft, as show in the picture.
+The Contactless Tachometer Using Hall Effect Sensor kit idea behind most digital counting devices and tachometers is a microcontroller, used to count the pulses coming from a sensor or any other electronic device.
+In the case of this tachometer, the counted pluses will come from the Hall Effect sensor, which will detect any magnetic element passing in front of it, and thus, will give an output pulse for each and every rotation of the shaft, as shown in the picture.
 Those pulses will be fed to the microcontroller and counted.